Fernando Guerrero (Ecuadorian footballer): Club career

 Considered by many to be one of the future forwards of the Ecuador national team, he emigrated to Spain as a child and began working his ranks up Real Madrid's youth system.
-His dad, ex-futbol player Jose Fernando Guerrero, used to play for El Nacional.
-On 10 December, it was announced that Real Madrid had reached an agreement with Emelec on a loan deal.
+His father, ex-footballer Jose Fernando Guerrero, used to play for El Nacional.
+On 10 December 2007, it was announced that Real Madrid had reached an agreement with Emelec on a loan deal.

 Burnley FC

 2009–10 season

 On Wednesday 15 July 2009, it was confirmed that Guerrero was to join Burnley on trial after impressing manager Owen Coyle whilst playing for Castilla.
 He will link up with them as they prepare to fly out to the US as part of their pre-season training.
 On 16 July 2009, the day Burnley were set to fly out to America, Coyle publicly said that he would be willing to pay up to £2,000,000 to get his man if he impresses during the trial.

 In his first trial game for Burnley, Guerrero scored and won a penalty for the side.
 Burnley's manager Owen Coyle and winger Chris Eagles praised him for his determination, speed and game style.
-Coyle also hinted to Sky Sports that was set to offer Guerrero a deal with the club after the game against Portland Timbers in was the last game of the United States tour.
+Coyle also hinted to Sky Sports that was set to offer Guerrero a deal with the club after the game against Portland Timbers was the last game of the United States tour.

 On 6 August 2009 it was announced that Guerrero would spend the 2009/10 season with Burnley on loan.
 Burnley will also have the opportunity to purchase Guerrero if he is successful at the club for a reported fee of 2 million euros.
 He made his league debut in Burnley's Premiership opener against Stoke City.